-You got an idea for a tech business.
+You have an idea for a tech business.

-We got an army to set it up, successfully.
+We have an army to set it up successfully.

 Pitch your idea

 Do you have an idea to start a tech business but you don’t have enough technical skills to set it on your own?
 Just pitch to us and we will guide you throughout the entire process.

 Copyright 2013 Code Ar.my Ltd. 145-157 St John Street, London EC1V 4PW, United Kingdom

 If you are an experienced CTO, willing to work at tech projects to help start-ups developing their business, you are in the right place.

 Join our community

 We consult, guide and teach entrepreneurs to build great tech start-ups.